What to Look for When Choosing Day Care for Your Baby

 How to Choose Infant Day Care

-In order to choose the right child care facility for your baby, it’s a good idea to visit each home or center that you’re considering.
-Some may have waiting lists, which is another good reason to start your search sooner than later.
+To choose the right child care facility for your baby, it’s a good idea to visit each home or center you’re considering.
+Some may have waiting lists, which is another good reason to start your search sooner rather than later.
+Deciding when to start looking for daycare is an important first step.
 Once you're at a site, take the opportunity to ask as many questions as you’d like.
-When starting your search, feel free to ask others for recommendations.
-Look to family, friends, coworkers, and your child’s healthcare provider for suggestions.
-Child care agencies can also be helpful during your search.
-Here are some questions to ask yourself when choosing infant day care:

 How many days and hours per week might I need for my baby’s care?